Montana State Bobcats football: Super Bowl players

-Six Montana State graduates have played in a Super Bowl.
-The most recent is Mike Person.
+Seven Montana State graduates have played in a Super Bowl.
+The most recent is Ty Okada with the Seattle Seahawks in Super Bowl LX.
 Dane Fletcher, who was a linebacker for the New England Patriots, in Super Bowl XLVI.
 The first was Stenerud in Super Bowl IV, followed by Ron East, who played defensive tackle the following year in Super Bowl V for the Dallas Cowboys.
 Sam McCullum was a wide receiver for the Minnesota Vikings in Super Bowl IX against the Oakland Raiders.
 Running back Tony Boddie played in Super Bowl XXII for the Denver Broncos.
 Travis Jonsen earned a Super Bowl ring as a practice squad player for Tampa Bay.
+Mike Person played in Super Bowl LIV.

 Travis Lulay

-In 2011, quarterback Travis Lulay was named the Most Outstanding Player in the Canadian Football League and led the British Columbia Lions to the Grey Cup title, garnering the game's Most Valuable Player award in the 34–23 win over Winnipeg.
+In 2011, quarterback Travis Lulay was named the Most Outstanding Player in the Canadian Football League and led the BC Lions to the Grey Cup title, garnering the game's Most Valuable Player award in the 34–23 win over the Winnipeg Blue Bombers.
 The Lions started the season 0–5 before winning 13 of their last 15 games to win the championship.
 Lulay threw for a league-high 32 touchdowns and passed for 4,815 yards to finish with the second best passer rating in the CFL.
 He also ran for 391 yards (8.3 per carry), which was good for 12th in the CFL and was the most by a quarterback.

 Lulay was the quarterback at MSU from 2002 to 2005 leading the Bobcats to three Big Sky Conference titles and two NCAA Division I-AA playoff appearances.
 All three Big Sky Conference championships were taken in the last game of the season with wins over rival Montana.
 As a true freshman, Lulay engineered MSU's 10–7 win over the Grizzlies in Missoula, ending UM's 16-game winning streak over the Bobcats, and was named the Big Sky Conference's Newcomer of the Year.
 Lulay led Montana State in rushing his senior year with 611 yards.
 He left with school records for career passing yards (10,746–11th in NCAA Division I-AA history), single-season total offense, and total offense in a career.
 He graduated with a 3.91 GPA.

 He played briefly for the Seattle Seahawks and New Orleans Saints of the NFL and also played in the NFL Europa for two seasons.